New tax on heating oil signed into law by Seattle Mayor Jenny Durkan

 The new revenue will be spent on grants and rebates to help residents move to electric heat, on worker training and other support to help oil providers learn alternative systems, on reimbursements for low-income households, and on outreach and administration.

+Decommissioning oil tanks and converting to new systems can cost thousands of dollars.

-The city expects about 3,000 households to receive grants and rebates, including about 1,000 low-income households that will have their costs entirely covered.
+The city expects about 3,000 households to receive grants and rebates, including about 1,000 low-income households that will have their conversions entirely covered.

 Some low-income households that the city expects to have trouble paying the heating oil tax may be reimbursed up to $120 per year.